faucetsdn/NetworkML/README.md

 that can be used for training a number of ML models using network packet captures (pcaps).
 The repository includes scripts necessary to do the training as well as doing the evaluation once a model has been trained.
-These can be run from a shell once `poseidonml` is installed as a package or run in a Docker container using the `networkml` script.
+These can be run from a shell once `networkml` is installed as a package or run in a Docker container using the `networkml` script.

 Additional algorithms and models will be added here as we delve more